Assassin's Creed: Assassin's Creed: Codename Hexe

-Assassin's Creed: Codename Hexe was announced at Ubisoft Forward in September 2022 as the next flagship title in the series, following Shadows.
+Assassin's Creed: Codename Hexe was announced at Ubisoft Forward in September 2022 as the next flagship title in the series, following Assassin's Creed Shadows.
 Development is being led by Clint Hocking at Ubisoft Montreal.
 Marc-Alexis Côté described the title as "a very different type of Assassin's Creed game".
 While little on its setting was shown in its initial trailer, Bloomberg News reported that the game is set in Central Europe during the 16th century, at the height of the Holy Roman Empire, and will focus on witch hunts and other paranormal fears.